Interventional Processes for Causal Uncertainty Quantification: Experiments

 \textbf{BayesIMP:} We implement BayesIMP using the implementation in Proposition 5 in \citet{chau2021bayesimp}\footnote{{We found two typos in Proposition 5, which when removed significantly improved the performance of their method.
 All presented results for BayesIMP are for the case where these typos are fixed.}}.
-The kernels $k_Z,k_X$ are set as Gaussian kernels with per-dimension lengthscales, and the nuclear dominant kernel is set using their implementation $r_X = \int k_X(\argdot,x)k_X(\argdot,x)\mc N(0,\hat S)[dt]$.
-We estimate the base kernel parameters and noise hyperparameters using (i) the marginal likelihood $p(\bm y|\bm x_1,...,\bm x_d) = \mc N(\bm 0,R_{XX} + \sigma^2 I)$ and (ii) the marginal likelihood for $\langle \mathbb E[\psi(\bm X)|Z], \psi(\bm x) \rangle_{\mc H_X}$ specified in their Proposition 3.
-We use 1000 iterations of ADAM with a base learning rate of 0.1.
-Since they do not provide details on how to set $\hat S$, we set $\hat S$ identically to IMPspec.
+The kernel $k_A$ are set as Gaussian kernels with per-dimension lengthscales, and the (nuclear dominant) kernel $r_M$ for the GP prior on $f$ is parameterized using their implementation: